"I feel pretty, oh so pretty."

 6. Jason Statham (The Bank Job)**

-7. Nestor Carbanell (The Dark Knight: Batman Returns
+7. Nestor Carbanell (The Dark Knight: Batman Returns)

-8. Hart Bochner (The Starter Wife
+8. Hart Bochner (The Starter Wife)

-9. Ryan Reynolds (Adventureland
+9. Ryan Reynolds (Adventureland)

 10. Chris Pine (Star Trek XI)

-*Cusack and Pacino worked together in City Hall, but I'm certain the former was sporting liner prior to that project.
+*Cusack and Pacino worked together in City Hall, but I'm

-I realize this survey may seem superficial, but that's kind of the point.
-I'm not suggesting that these actors are vain—though that may be a factor—but that they, their makeup artist, or director view eyeliner as a way to enhance their on-screen image.
-It also adds an intriguing, possibly unintentional whiff of sexual ambiguity.
 And since I was thinking specifically of men who aren't known for wearing cosmetics and extravagant outfits off the set, maybe Pacino shouldn't count.
 (Mickey Rourke with his godawful shiny suits most definitely does not.)
 Pacino's also been looking rather orange lately—especially in the unnecessary Ocean's 13—so he's either going crazy with the bronzer or he may want to cut back on the beta carotene.

-The Orange Italian Stallion and the Chicago Kid
+Right: The Orange Italian Stallion and the Chicago Kid

 Sidenote: In Pop Star on Ice, Johnny Weir extols the virtues of Laura Mercier.
 His friend, Paris, adds that all male figure skaters wear makeup whether they care to admit it or not.
-Aside from the fact that he isn't an actor, I'm leaving Weir off this list since he has more of an off-the-ice penchant for lipstick and mascara than eyeliner (the next Pop Star screening takes place at the Kirkland Performance Center on 6/5).
+Aside from the fact that he isn't an actor, I'm leaving Weir off this list since he has more of an off-the-ice penchant for lipstick and mascara than eyeliner (the next Pop Star screening takes place at the Kirkland Performance Center on June 6, 2009).

 No comments: